CemalUnal/cli/docs/guides/postgres/initialization/script_source.md

  | ---------- | --------- | ---------- | ---------- | -------- | ----------- | ----------- |
  | data       | dashboard | postgres   | true       | false    | false       | false       |

-We can see TABLE `dashboard` in `data` Schema which is created for initialization.
+We can see TABLE `dashboard` in `data` Schema which is created through initialization.

 ## Cleaning up